gabriel-adutra/cmms-and-erp-integration-simulation/tractian_integrations_engineering_technical_test/project_requirements.md

    - Read JSON files (simulating the client's API response) from an input folder
    - For each work order:
      - Validate required fields (e.g., `id`, `status`, `createdAt`)
-     - Translate payload from client format → TracOS format
+     - Translate payload from client format → CMMS format
      - Insert or update the record in a MongoDB collection

 2. **Outbound**
    - Query MongoDB for work orders with `isSynced = false`
    - For each record:
-     - Translate from TracOS format → client format
+     - Translate from CMMS format → client format
      - Write the output JSON into an output folder, ready to "send" to the client
      - Mark the document in MongoDB with `isSynced = true` and set a `syncedAt` timestamp

 3. **Translation / Normalization**
    - Normalize date fields to UTC ISO 8601
-   - Map enums/status values (e.g., client uses `"NEW"`, TracOS uses `"created"`)
+   - Map enums/status values (e.g., client uses `"NEW"`, CMMS uses `"created"`)

 4. **Resilience**
    - Clear success and error logs without unreadable stack traces